Armed Forces Wellness Center

-The Army Wellness Center (AWC) is a U.S. Army Medical Command (MEDCOM) initiative overseen by the Army Public Health Center (APHC).
-The primary goal of the AWC program is to enhance the self-efficacy of individuals to maintain lifelong healthy behaviors.
-The AWC provides six standardized and evidence-based core programs to Soldiers, Family Members, Retirees and DA and DoD Civilians.
+The Armed Forces Wellness Center (AFWC) is a U.S. Army Medical Command (MEDCOM) initiative overseen by the Army Public Health Center (APHC).
+The primary goal of the AFWC program is to enhance the self-efficacy of individuals to maintain lifelong healthy behaviors.
+The AFWC provides six standardized and evidence-based core programs to Soldiers, Family Members, Retirees and DA and DoD Civilians.
 Programs are achieved with state of the art equipment and highly trained and credentialed staff that take into account all of an individual's physical, psychological and social circumstances when providing services.
 A holistic approach is important because a person's health cannot be fully addressed unless we consider the whole person.
-Along with improving fitness and resliliency, AWC programs can directly impact readiness by reducing lost or limited duty time, overtraining and related injuries, and the number of Soldiers on physical profile.
+Along with improving fitness and resliliency, AFWC programs can directly impact readiness by reducing lost or limited duty time, overtraining and related injuries, and the number of Soldiers on physical profile.

 Core Programs and Services